How Big is an Acre Visually?

 An acre was defined, in the Middle Ages, as the area that a farmer with a team of oxen could plow in one day.
 Of course – this won’t mean much or be easily visualized by many of us today.

 In modern usage, an acre does not need to be this specific width and length.
-It can be an area of land in any shape, with varying dimensions.
+It can be an area of land in any shape with varying dimensions.
 An area of land that is 43,560 square feet, or 4046.86 square meters, will still be an acre, whether it is a rectangle, a square, a triangle, or any other shape

 Visualizing a Square Acre

 If you laid the Statue of Liberty on its size, walking along the side of a square acre would mean walking along around 2/3 of the total height of the Statue and plinth.
-You would almost have walked the width of the Lincoln Memorial Building, which is 201 ft ten inches wide north to south at its widest point.
+You would almost have walked the width of the Lincoln Memorial Building, which is 201 ft ten inches wide from north to south at its widest point.

 You could also imagine walking along a row of 5 greyhound buses parked in a line.
 (A greyhound bus is 40ft long, so you can fit 5 (actually 5.21) into each of the sizes of a square acre.)

 Remember, however, an acre does not have to be square.
 It can be any shape and have sides of different lengths.
-Considering a square acre is just one of the ways to help you picture the amount of land an acre covers, and what that actually looks like in the real world.
+Considering a square acre is just one of the ways to help you picture the amount of land an acre covers and what that actually looks like in the real world.

 Walking Around The Perimeter of an Acre Site